Civil cases

 If you're not eligible

-If you can't get civil legal aid, there might be other ways to get help with your legal problem – some could be cheaper or free.
+If you cannot get civil legal aid, there might be other ways to get help with your legal problem – some could be cheaper or free.

-Remember, if you don't qualify for civil legal aid you may still qualify for advice and assistance.
+Remember, if you do not qualify for civil legal aid you may still qualify for advice and assistance.

 Back to top